pallavi-1812/Off-campus-Job-Opportunities-Portal/README.md

 - Use search box for searching jobs/internships by entering any keyword!
 - Create an account to bookmark your preferred choices and view them anytime!

+### Features

+- Admin - can create, update, delete and save job posts.
+- User - can save job posts.
+- Guest - can only view.

+Filters and Search bar can be used by all of the above.

+- Filters - 4 types of filters can be applied: Job Type, Job Title, State and City.
+They can be applied one at a time or all at once.
+Filters have autocomplete functionality and have a list options available for each of them.
+User can select multiple fields in Job Type for filtering.

+- Search Bar - uses Full Text Search to search for a single or multiple words in the job posts.

 ## A sneak peek into what we have here!

 Visit our website at: https://job-finder-123.netlify.app/jobs